 - Guards and jail staff

 - Gang activity

 To find driving records, you have to do a search for their driving record.

 Have you ever tried to search for someone’s criminal records?
 Was it an easy process?
-Dis you do your search online or did you make a phone call to the local courthouse? was the information you recieved correct?
+Did you do your search online or did you make a phone call to the local courthouse?
+Was the information you received correct?
 There are plenty of reasons that people search for criminal records and backgrounds, and your comments could help other people that are in the same situation.

 Post A Comment

 Everyone knows that the FBI has their list of the Ten Most Wanted Fugitives.
 In Person County, the Person County Sheriff has a list of most wanted criminals, too.